chtoucas/Narvalo.NET/Issues.md

 - Enhancement: Incorporate ideas from MVCSharp (Task) and maybe GWT, Caliburn.Micro, ReactiveUI or MVVM Light?
 - Improvement: For Narvalo.Mvp.Windows.Forms, cross-presenter
   communication is not functional.
-Thinks to work on before it might proved to be useful:
+Things to work on before it might prove to be useful:
   * Right now, only controls contained in a MvpForm share the same presenter binder.
     We need something similar to what is done with ASP.NET (PageHost) but the situation is a bit more complicated due to the different execution model.
-Controls are fully loaded before we reach the CreateControl or Load event in the form container where we normally perform the binding.
+Controls are fully loaded before we reach the CreateControl or Load events in the form container where we normally perform the binding.
   * The message coordinator must support unsubscription (automatic or manual).